Facebook pixel

 landscape

-Director of Programs and Head of Clinical Services Center for BrainHealth
+Director of Programs, Head of Clinical Services

 Jennifer Zientz’s work focuses on the translation of Center for BrainHealth® research to improve how people think, work and live.
 She administers performance-based assessments and facilitates training workshops that empower individuals across the lifespan to take the lead in strengthening their focus, mental efficiency, reasoning and possibility thinking.